-The starting point for this project was a new house in a sheep paddock.
-This context, coupled by their clients appreciation of the rustic, and eclectic, enabled r+m to explore a rural aesthetic that sits comfortably within the paddock.
+A new house in a sheep paddock was the starting point for this project.
+Together with their clients' appreciation of the rustic and eclectic, this context enabled r+m to explore a rural aesthetic that slots comfortably in the paddock.

-One of r+m's first moves was to create a seamless transition from house lawn to sheep paddock.
-A ha-ha was designed meaning there was no need for the visual and physical intrusion of a fence between the two.
-While this provided some initial angst for their clients, thinking livestock were on their lawn when in fact they weren't, the ha-ha is a clever idea.
+One of r+m's first decision was to create a smooth transition from house lawn to sheep paddock.
+A ha-ha was designed, meaning that the visual and physical intrusion of a fence between the two areas was not necessary.
+While this gave their customers some initial anxiety, thinking animals were on their lawn when they actually weren't!
+The ha-ha proves a clever idea.

-Smaller patios flow easily from interior living areas to a larger courtyard space.
-These transition to the wider landscape via a series of schist chip paths, stone walls and wide timber steps to the main lawn.
+The smaller patios, leading from the interior living areas, flow easily into a larger courtyard space.
+A transition to the broader landscape was achieved through a series of schist chip paths, stone walls, and wide timber steps to the main lawn.

-Parkland trees, perennial gardens, vegetable gardens, hedges and a chicken run compliment the rural setting. r+m have realised their client’s vision and created a simple, visually stunning yet subtle insertion within the wider landscape.
+The rural environment is accentuated by parkland trees, perennial gardens, vegetable gardens, hedges, and a chicken run. r+m realised the vision of their client and created a simple, visually amazing yet subtle insertion into the broader landscape.